directus-labs/guest-authoring/next-auth-with-directus/index.md

 The above code:

 - Renders the `<AuthForm />` component with some customization as a login form.
-- Gets the input values from the form and uses the `signIn` method from `next-auth` to authenticate the user .
+- Gets the input values from the form and uses the `signIn` method from `next-auth` to authenticate the user.
-- If the request is successful it should redirect the user to their dashboard or throw an error if the request failed
+- If the request is successful, it should redirect the user to their dashboard or throw an error if the request failed

 In your `page.tsx`, update its content to: